Overview of the LGRP-studies :

 LGRP Phase 2

-End of 2017, we conducted tests to assess the long-term stability of alternative wood species for classical guitar necks.
-This study inspired researchers at the Laboratory for Wood Technology (UGent-Woodlab) to conduct a similar experiment using the same LGRP setup and measurement method plus a new setup method thanks to which the two setups were compared in terms of workability and reliability.
+Apart from the comparisons of different tone-woods we conducted, end of 2017, tests to investigate the long-term stability of alternative wood species for classical guitar necks.
+This study inspired academic researchers at the Laboratory for Wood Technology (UGent-Woodlab) to conduct a similar experiment using the same LGRP setup and measurement method plus a new setup method thanks to which the two setups were compared in terms of workability and reliability.

 Comparative tests / Tropical versus non-tropical

-All comparative tests between guitars built with common tropical woods and alternative non-tropical woods, in which all comparisons were made with a same guitar model and with European spruce tops, show that, in blind test conditions, players and listeners cannot distinguish between the two types of guitars.
-The preferences for one type over the other can be considered equivalent and did not result in statistically significant differences at the 5% significance level.
-At times, preferences slightly favour tropical woods, and at other times, they favour non-tropical woods.
-All in all, the preference ratio is 50/50.
+All comparative tests between guitars built with common tropical woods and alternative non-tropical woods, in which all comparisons were made with a same guitar model and with European spruce for the soundboards, show that, in blinded conditions, players and listeners cannot distinguish between the two types of guitars at better than chance levels.

-This leads to a twofold conclusion:
+All results together lead to a twofold general conclusion:

 Discussion and questions:

-• Are the (small) differences in sound between the guitars used for the tests, apart from the fact that they belong to the tropical or non-tropical group, the result of using different types of wood for back and sides or are they the result of inevitable differences in the different spruce tops? (or in both?).
+• Are the (small) differences in sound between the guitars used for the tests, apart from the fact that they belong to the tropical or non-tropical group, the result of using different types of wood for back and sides or are they the result of inevitable differences in the different spruce tops? (or in both?)

 •Which factors play a role, and to what extent?